paulapereda/ech_genero/README.md

 Como dijo Taylor Swift:

-> I'm so sick of running as fast as I can
-> Wondering if I'd get there quicker if I was a man.
+> I'm so sick of running as fast as I can wondering if I'd get there quicker if I was a man.